kaido2ki/Iceshrimp.NET/README.md

 >
 > If everything goes well, we estimate that there'll be a stable release by the end of Q1 2025.

----

-Shoutouts to [JetBrains](https://jb.gg/OpenSourceSupport) for providing us with free access to their awesome developer tools.